 Anthony’s contributions have been woven into every initiative at HELP—from organizing scholarships, supporting teachers, and volunteering programmes to the broader community development work.
 His vision and dedication profoundly shaped the way we continue our work.
 In tribute to Anthony, we are pleased to have launched the “Anthony Lunch Memorial Scholarship for Postgraduate Studies in Nepal.”
 This initiative is our way of honoring his legacy and ensuring his contributions are remembered for generations.
 You can contribute to this effort at Anthony Lunch Legacy Fund.
 For more details on Anthony Lunch and his work, please see the tribute published by Oxford University Yacht Club: In Memoriam: Anthony Lunch.

 “As HELP marks a decade of work in education and community development, I would like to congratulate you on the outstanding achievement of your special anniversary.
 When I look back at the visits I made since 2013 (and indeed earlier) with Martine to the schools, MondoFoundation supported me during this period.
 I am overwhelmed by the fantastic work that has taken place.
 Starting with the smaller classrooms in 2009, before HELP’s formation, but with your amazingly energetic and dedicated leadership, I am incredibly proud that Mondo has been involved with such a dedicated team.
 Your constant desire to improve the quality of education, initially encouraging girls to attend school, has led to the pathfinding teacher training programme, which will have transformed many of your students’ futures.
-The presence of many volunteers under your leadership has been just one of the many programmes you have developed.”
+The presence of many volunteers under your leadership has been just one of the many programmes you have developed.” - Last Remarks by Anthony Lunch (2022)

+Meeting Luke Simon of SchoolinaBag, through our mutual friend Lucy Needham, opened unimaginable opportunities for HELP.
+The support of Fondation Eagle and Bhavana Dziurzynski via the Mondo Foundation was crucial to the expansion of our programmes, supporting us continuously from 2011 to 2017 to fund several school buildings.
 Wayne Cheung, introduced to us by Jimmy’s friend Remi Le in Japan, helped raise over USD 20,000 to build Nakote School.
-He later went on to support other schools through the Nepal Initiative education organisation, along with our co-founder Chiring, focusing on the development of Nurburgling School.
-Behind the scenes, Deborah Weir, a professor emeritus in the United States, has been an unseen but constant guide to Jimmy in both his education and the founding of HELP.
+He later went on to support other schools through the Nepal Initiative education organisation, along with co-founder Chiring, focusing on the development of Nurbuiing School.
+Behind the scenes, Deborah Weir, a professor emeritus in the United States, has been an unseen but constant guide and support to Jimmy, our co-founder, through thick and thin and in the early days of HELP.

 We are equally grateful for the enduring support of our friends in Denmark—from the late Frank Kroyer to Jytte Svendsen—who have stood with us since the beginning.
 Many indirect opportunities and partnerships, such as our collaboration with GoGlobal Vermont, were made possible through our connection with Dr. Nina Meyerhof.

 We also thank Jon and Mette in Norway for placing their trust in the Interhands Foundation’s commitment to Nepal.
-Our CU HELP volunteers— including Nitish, Dough, Priska, James Hollingshead, and many hundreds more—have been a unique blessing.
-At home, we are grateful to Dr. Bidyanatha Koirala and Gagan Thapa for their consistent support and belief in our work, which continues to flourish across the nooks and corners of Nepal.
+Our CU HELP volunteers- including Nitish, Doug, Priska, James Hollingshead, and many hundreds more-have been amazing supporters all the way from they were involved at HELP.
+At home, we are grateful to the continuous support and guidance of Dr. Bidyanatha Koirala and Gagan Thapa.
+Last but not least, we acknowledge the unwavering support of our scores of national and international supporters and partners, mainly all of the over 250 schools we are fortunate to work with and the countless individuals we have built friendship along the way.
+Their belief and dedication have been, and continue to be, the inspiration behind HELP’s journey and growth as an organisation.